 Learn very useful expressions you can use to talk about success and failure in a new English Express episode—a podcast from English Plus Podcast Network.

-Welcome to a new English Express episode.
-In this episode, we will talk about ways to express success and failure in English, you can find the transcript on my website English plus podcast.com.
-And better yet, if you are a patron, you will get exclusive Episodes Series and resources to take your English and learning to the next level.
-You can find the links in the description of the episode.
+[00:00:00] Welcome to a new English Express episode.
+In this episode, we will talk about ways to express success and failure in English.
+You can find the transcript on my website, englishpluspodcast.com.
 And now without further ado, let’s talk about different ways you can express yourself in English to talk about success and failure.